Tree & Shrub Disease

 Comments: Good match with needles turning brown and dropping.

 No match on resinous exudate.
+No match on this being a young tree.

 But most importantly, since following these declining blue spruce trees for years, I've